dell/csm-docs/content/docs/deployment/csmoperator/drivers/powerflex.md

           password: <password in base64>
 ```
   - Create secret for FTP side by using the command `kubectl create -f sdc-repo-secret.yaml`.
-  - Optionally, enable sdc monitor by uncommenting the section for sidecar in manifest yaml.
+  - Optionally, enable sdc monitor by setting the enable flag for the sdc-monitor to true.
 Please note:
     - **If using sidecar**, you will need to edit the value fields under the HOST_PID and MDM fields by filling the empty quotes with host PID and the MDM IPs.
     - **If not using sidecar**, please leave this commented out -- otherwise, the empty fields will cause errors.
 ##### Example CR:  [samples/storage_csm_powerflex_v240.yaml](https://github.com/dell/csm-operator/blob/main/samples/storage_csm_powerflex_v240.yaml)